 - Design – Narrow but plenty of volumes

 - Dimensions – 6-7 ft

-Lets you ride very small waves for long distance with little effort.
+Lets you ride very small waves for long-distance with little effort.
 Since longboards are long and heavy in their size – they float very well.
 Unlike the soft-top foam-board – a longboard can injure you or others easily if not ridden carefully.
-Make sure to always protect your head when you fall down from the board and try not to ditch your board around others.
+Make sure always to protect your head when you fall from the board and try not to ditch your board around others.

 - Design – Long, Round and Heavy

 - Rocker – Flat Rocker